Created May 21, 2020

 4.5 Inter-oral TMJ treatments will not be practiced at this time.

 5.0 Enhanced Cleaning

 5.1 Visibly soiled surfaces will be cleaned, followed by disinfection.

 5.2 All high-touch surfaces will be cleaned and disinfected in between patients, regardless of appearance.
 This includes tablet, chairs, massage table, surface below face cradle, oil bottle, treatment tools, handles, door handles, faucets, electronic device keyboards and mice, point of sale device, desk surface.

 5.3 Cleaning and disinfecting with be done with approved hard-surface disinfectants listed and approved here: https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19.html

 5.4 All clutter, decorations and items that cannot be washed, wiped, or sanitized will be removed from reception, washroom, and treatment spaces.

-5.5 All pillows, linens and items that are not being used for the treatment, will not be in the treatment room, or will be in cleanable storage bins.
+5.5 All items that are not being used for the treatment, will not be in the treatment room.

 5.6 Linens (including blankets) are single use only and are then laundered in hot soapy water.